Out of Poverty

 Let's Pave the Way.

-Nearly 60 percent of Kenyan school aged children do not complete their basic education.
-Obstacles include the cost of school fees, uniforms and supplies; lack of school buildings in remote regions, and the lack of nourishment that is still far too prevalent across the country.
+Nearly 60 percent of Kenyan school-aged children do not complete their basic education.
+Obstacles include the cost of school fees, uniforms and supplies; the lack of school buildings and teachers' quarters in remote regions, and the lack of nourishment that is still far too prevalent across the country.

-Because education is a foundational element for eliminating poverty, and too many of these needs are still unmet, Kenya Works creates educational opportunities through sponsorships, building and infrastructure projects and nutritional support.
+Because education is a foundational element for eliminating poverty, and too many of these needs are still unmet, Kenya Works creates educational opportunities through sponsorships, building and infrastructure projects and feeding programs.